 theater poster design

-The submission of the projects starts on the 25th of November 2018 and will end on the 10 of February 2019.
-Entries must be uploaded through the form below.
-Any email submissions will not be accepted.
+The submission of the projects started on the 25th of November 2018 and ended on the 10 of February 2019.

 1. Dimensions: all posters should be vertically designed (portrait) and delivered as a digital file.